rclone/rclone/MANUAL.md

 Show statistics for the cache remote.

+### config/create: create the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote
+- type - type of the new remote

+See the [config create command](https://rclone.org/commands/rclone_config_create/) command for more information on the above.

+Authentication is required for this call.

+### config/delete: Delete a remote in the config file.

+Parameters:
+- name - name of remote to delete

+See the [config delete command](https://rclone.org/commands/rclone_config_delete/) command for more information on the above.

+Authentication is required for this call.

+### config/dump: Dumps the config file.

+Returns a JSON object:
+- key: value

+Where keys are remote names and values are the config parameters.

+See the [config dump command](https://rclone.org/commands/rclone_config_dump/) command for more information on the above.

+Authentication is required for this call.

+### config/get: Get a remote in the config file.

+Parameters:
+- name - name of remote to get

+See the [config dump command](https://rclone.org/commands/rclone_config_dump/) command for more information on the above.

+Authentication is required for this call.

+### config/listremotes: Lists the remotes in the config file.

+Returns
+- remotes - array of remote names

+See the [listremotes command](https://rclone.org/commands/rclone_listremotes/) command for more information on the above.

+Authentication is required for this call.

+### config/password: password the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote

+See the [config password command](https://rclone.org/commands/rclone_config_password/) command for more information on the above.

+Authentication is required for this call.

+### config/providers: Shows how providers are configured in the config file.

+Returns a JSON object:
+- providers - array of objects

+See the [config providers command](https://rclone.org/commands/rclone_config_providers/) command for more information on the above.

+Authentication is required for this call.

+### config/update: update the config for a remote.

+This takes the following parameters

+- name - name of remote
+- type - type of new remote

+See the [config update command](https://rclone.org/commands/rclone_config_update/) command for more information on the above.

+Authentication is required for this call.

 ### core/bwlimit: Set the bandwidth limit.

 This sets the bandwidth limit to that passed in.